A Relational Program Logic with Data Abstraction and Dynamic Framing: Biprograms: syntax and relational reasoning

 The side condition, $\Q\imp E\eqbi E' \lorbi (\P\land\leftF{E}) \lorbi (\P'\land\rightF{E'})$, ensures that for any initial states satisfying $\Q$, at least one of the three premises is applicable.
 The reader can confirm that the side condition holds in the example, and thus the rule can be used to carry out the proof as described.

-As another example, for \whyg{tabulate} in Fig.~\ref{fig:tabulate}(c) we use false alignment guards, so the one-sided premises hold trivially and the side condition simplifies to the implication mentioned earlier: the invariant implies agreement on loop tests.
+As another example, for \whyg{tabulate} in Figure~\ref{fig:tabulate}(c) we use false alignment guards, so the one-sided premises hold trivially and the side condition simplifies to the implication mentioned earlier: the invariant implies agreement on loop tests.
 That is, $i-1 \eqbi i \land \Agr n \imp i<n \eqbi i \leq n$.

-The biprogram syntax allows $\P$ and $\P'$ to be relational formulas, but it happens that in the example $\leftF{\neg p.pub}$ only constrains the left state and the other alignment guard constrains the right state.
-As stated in Sect.~\ref{sec:progtype}, $\P$ and $\P'$ are not allowed to have agreement formulas; it is not evident what refperm would be used to interpret agreements in such a context.
+The biprogram syntax allows $\P$ and $\P'$ to be relation formulas, but it happens that in the example $\leftF{\neg p.pub}$ only constrains the left state and the other alignment guard constrains the right state.
+As stated in Section~\ref{sec:progtype}, $\P$ and $\P'$ are not allowed to have agreement formulas; it is not evident what refperm would be used to interpret agreements in such a context.